NJWong/ReactJS_Projects/FB_Tutorial/README.md

 ## Server
 This project makes use of a local running server.
 This server is used purely for demonstration purposes, and is thus extremely basic - do not run a server like this in production! :)

-The source code is provided by Facebook and is found in the "react-tutorial-master" folder.
-Instructions to run the server can be found at:
+The source code is provided by Facebook.
+The repository and instructions to run the server can be found at:

 https://github.com/reactjs/react-tutorial/#to-use